 Children or former spouses who lose eligibility for coverage because they no longer qualify as family members (and who are not eligible for benefits under the FEHB Program as employees or under the spouse equity law) also may qualify for TCC.
 They also must pay the total premium plus the 2 percent administrative charge.
 TCC for former family members continues for up to 36 months after the qualifying event occurs, for example, the child reaches age 22 or the date of the divorce.
 This includes the free 31-day extension of coverage.
-When their TCC ends (except by cancellation or nonpayment of premium), they are entitled to another free 31-day extension of coverage when they may convert to nongroup coverage.
+When their TCC ends (except by cancellation or nonpayment of premium), they are entitled to another free 31-day extension of coverage when they may convert to non-group coverage.

-NOTE: If there is a delay in processing the TCC enrollment, the effective date of the enrollment is still the 32nd day after regular coverage ends.
-The TCC enrollee is responsible for premium payments retroactive to the effective date and coverage may not exceed the 18 or 36 month period noted above.
+NOTE: If there is a delay in processing the TCC enrollment, the effective date of the enrollment still may not be later than noted above.
+The TCC enrollee will be responsible for premium payments retroactive to the effective date, and coverage may not exceed the 18 or 36 month period noted above.